 Close to Po River

-Towards these vichi – propagated minor roads from Via Atesis and Via Popilia.
-The town of Chioggia was reached by Fossis on the left of Adige through another important route of communication.
-The Adria port had a primary import-export role.
-The deployment of dunes, parting the sea and the marshy area between San Basilio and Fossis date back to 1000 BC.
-They were inhabited by primitive people who came from the sea and those fleeing from the mainland threatened by the barbarian invasions.
+Smaller streets from Via Atesis and Via Popilia spread towards these streets.
+The city of Chioggia was reached from Fossis which was on the left of the Adige via another important communication route.
+The port of Adria played a primary import-export role.
+The deployment of dunes, separating from the sea and the marshy territory between San Basilio and Fossis date back to 1000 BC.
+They were inhabited by primitive peoples who came from the sea and those fleeing from the mainland threatened by the barbarian invasions.

 Roughly towards the twelfth century and further to the routes Bondeno and Ficarolo of 1152, the area began a slow and inexorable transformation; the Po flowed into the sea giving life to the Delta with a growing development lasted for centuries.
 Around 1224, after the burial of the Silvus longus canal, the Republic of the Serenissima reorganized the navigation system performing new digs and creating new routes of communication.